Godinus

-Godinus (or Godin) succeeded his father Warnachar as mayor of the palace of Burgundy in 626 and held that post until 627.
-He married his stepmother Bertha and the king, Clotaire II, hunted him down for this.
+Godinus (or Godin) was a Merovingian noble who succeeded his father Warnachar as mayor of the palace of Burgundy in 626 and held that post until 627.
+He married his stepmother Bertha (or Bertane) and the king, Clotaire II, hunted him down for this.
 He fled to the court of Dagobert I, the king's son, in Austrasia, but Clotaire found him in Chartres and executed him.